narmeshnigam/omvix/readme_files/readme_smart_curtains_blinds.md

 ## 🔑 Key Messages

 - Wake up naturally.
 Sleep securely.
 Create ambiance automatically.
-- Livintiq smart curtains move with your schedule or commands.
+- Omvix smart curtains move with your schedule or commands.
 - Designed for retrofit or new installations with stylish materials.

 ---